How a Fintech COO Secured an L1A Visa | Brazil

 USCIS sent our office an RFE, which has been very common in 2025.
 The RFE said that we needed to provide more evidence to show how Luca met the preponderance of the evidence in the L-1A petition.

 This was something our team was ready to handle, as we knew we had already submitted evidence.
 So, we resubmitted the same evidence and highlighted how each supported Luca’s eligibility for an L-1A visa.
-We further explained his executive role, leaving no room for any questiining.
+We further explained his executive role, leaving no room for any questioning.

 Verdict